Vinit-data/Pizza-sales-sql-analysis/README.md

 Large sized pizzas appear to be ordered more frequently, which may indicate group orders or shared meals.

 ### Product Performance
-High-volume favorites like The Classic Deluxe Pizza ($2,453$ orders; $38,180.50) and The Barbecue Chicken Pizza ($2,432$ orders; $42,768) lead in total units sold, while The Thai Chicken Pizza acts as a premium driver—generating the highest total revenue ($43,434.25) despite a lower order frequency ($2,371$ orders).
+High-volume favorites like The Classic Deluxe Pizza (2,453 orders; with $38,180.50 revenue) and The Barbecue Chicken Pizza (2,432 orders; with  $42,768 revenue) lead in total units sold, while The Thai Chicken Pizza acts as a premium driver—generating the highest total revenue ($43,434.25) despite a lower order frequency (2,371 orders).

 ### Sales Trends
-The business shows a consistent and linear growth in cumulative revenue, reaching a milestone of $425,553.25 by July 4th, which reflects a stable daily sales performance with no significant periods of stagnation or decline.
+The cumulative revenue analysis shows a steady upward trend, reaching $425,553.25 by July 4th.
+This indicates consistent daily sales performance throughout the analyzed period.
+---

+## Business Recommendations

+Based on the insights derived from the SQL analysis, the following recommendations could help improve business performance:

+### Promote High-Revenue Pizza Types
+Top-performing pizzas such as *The Thai Chicken Pizza*, *The Barbecue Chicken Pizza*, and *The California Chicken Pizza* generate the highest revenue.
+Featuring these items in promotions, combo deals, or highlighted menu placements could further increase sales.

+### Optimize Operations During Peak Hours
+Order distribution analysis shows that customer demand peaks during afternoon hours, particularly around lunch time.
+Restaurants can optimize staffing, ingredient preparation, and service efficiency during these peak periods to improve customer experience.

+### Target Group Orders with Large Pizzas
+Since large-sized pizzas are ordered most frequently, offering group meal bundles or family-sized deals could encourage higher order values and increase overall revenue.

+### Focus Marketing on High-Volume Favorites
+Popular pizzas like *The Classic Deluxe Pizza* and *The Barbecue Chicken Pizza* show consistently high order quantities.
+These items could be emphasized in marketing campaigns and loyalty programs to maintain steady demand.

+### Monitor Revenue Growth Patterns
+The steady growth in cumulative revenue suggests stable business performance.
+Continuous monitoring of sales trends can help detect seasonal demand shifts and guide future promotional strategies.
+---

+## Acknowledgment

+This project is inspired by a guided SQL project available on YouTube uploaded by WScube Teach.
+The analysis and SQL implementation were completed independently for learning and portfolio purposes.

+---